 54: Mark any ten places/regions on the given outline map of India.

-(x) Link Chennai and Delhi by rail route
+(xiii) Link Chennai and Kolkata by rail route

 Answer: Activity to be done by yourself